 - Thaung Guni Paya (21.158712, 94.871242).

 - “Sunset and Sunrise Pagoda, 360 view” (21.16147, 94.867761) is still open, with a crowd of about 20 people.
 As Vincent commented below, the views are great for both sunrise and sunset.
 Still open as of January 2019.

 - Temple 860 (21.145909,94.883118): very good views on all sides.
 I loved this place for sunset and post-sunset colors and fog.
-It was closed, people used to climb the fence, and now it is finally open again.
-Expect a big crowd already on it, as the list of other open places is getting shorter and shorter.
-Secure a good spot by going earlier!
-UPDATE: There is now a fence around the stairs and thick branches with horns, making the climbing very difficult.
+Expect a big crowd on it, as the list of other open places is getting shorter and shorter.
+As of February 2019, the temple was temporarily locked again, but some travellers were spotted on it.

 - Temple at 21.149915, 94.861589, recommended by Katha on January 2019.
 Views are better for sunrise than sunset, because there are trees in front of it on the west side.
 It’s a small one near a bigger one that used to be a good lookout but is now closed.

-Alternatives: unofficial local guides, the Viewing Tower and the mounds
+Alternatives: unofficial local guides and the Viewing Tower

 Previously, tourists did not pay any attention to locals who offer to take you to a good spot for some pocket money.
 Since pretty much everything was accessible, most travellers ignored them.
 Now, with the temples closing down, it might be a good idea to trust them; they are probably a more reliable source than travel blogs now that only a few places are left open.